 Getting a new job is great, right?
 The butterflies and excitement you feel from being accepted to a new position can make you feel like you’re on cloud nine.
 But that euphoric feeling can quickly make your stomach drop when you’re surprised with a lower salary offer than you were expecting.

-For example, let’s say you were just offered a job as a security administrator.
-You’ve done your research, so you know that the average salary for a security administrator is $80,000, but you were offered $65,000.
+For example, let’s say you were just offered a job as a cybersecurity analyst.
+You’ve done your research, so you know that the average salary for a cybersecurity analyst is $102,600, but you were offered $75,000.
 You may feel a little defeated and disappointed, but there are some details you should investigate while digesting this information.

 What Does Average Salary Mean?

-This table also shows the multitude of ranges that can produce an average salary of $80,000.
-It’s important to not get stuck on the average of $80,000 – know that there certainly are individuals earning $50,000 as a security administrator, as well as those earning six figures.
+This table also shows the ranges that can produce an average salary of $102,600.
+It’s important to not get stuck on the average of $102,600 – know that there certainly are individuals earning a salary in the 10th percentile of $61,520 as a cybersecurity analyst, as well as those earning six figures.

 What Makes Salaries Vary So Much?